Mount Laurel, NJ Criminal Defense & Personal Injury Attorney

 Criminal Defense Lawyer in Mount Laurel

 Mount Laurel residents enjoy some of the most idyllic and welcoming suburbs in the state.
-With its great schools, parks, beautiful homes and the opportunity for employment at one of the state’s 50 largest employers, the residents of Mount Laurel have much to be proud about.
+Mt Laurel has great schools, parks, and beautiful homes.
+It also offers the opportunity for employment at one of the state’s 50 largest employers.
+The residents of Mount Laurel have much to be proud about.
 Contact our Mount Laurel criminal defense lawyer today.

-Because of the township’s emphasis on providing a quality place to raise a family, is it any wonder why residents of Mount Laurel Township would be intimidated at the idea of defending themselves against a DWI?
+The town places great emphasis on providing a quality place to raise a family.
+Is it any wonder why residents of Mount Laurel Township would be intimidated at the idea of defending themselves against a DWI?

-A Mount Laurel DWI is a serious traffic violation, with penalties ranging from license suspension to paying fines and penalties to possible prison time.
+A Mount Laurel DWI is a serious traffic violation.
+It carries penalties ranging from license suspension to paying fines and penalties to possible prison time.
 The driver’s blood alcohol concentration (BAC) is assessed using a breath test via Alcotest 7110.

 What You Should Look for in a Mount Laurel Criminal Defense Lawyer